 Where the SMETS1 GSME reports tariff Block Counters (with their SMETS1 meaning) in kWh, the values returned in BlockRegisterMatrixValue or TariffBlockCounterMatrix (with their Message Mapping Catalogue meanings) shall, contrary to Message Mapping Catalogue Sections , 5.23.2.2.4, 6.2.2.4 or 5.27.2.2 be in units of kWh rather than meters cubed.

 Where the SMETS1 ESME does not report values in these logs for the Tariff Block Counter Matrix (with its SMETS1 meaning), the S1SP shall create a SMETS1 Response with zero occurrences of TariffTOUBlock1RegisterMatrixValue TariffTOUBlock2RegisterMatrixValue TariffTOUBlock3RegisterMatrixValue and TariffTOUBlock4RegisterMatrixValue.

+Where the target SMETS1 ESME or SMETS1 GSME adds entries to the Billing Data Log (with its SMETS1 meaning) both before and after each triggering event, the SMETS1 Response shall contain details of both entries.

 Retrieve Billing Calendar Triggered Billing Data Log (SRV 4.4.3),